← All post

 Consider what happens when you need to change TMS.
 Perhaps your current vendor raised prices, or a competitor offers better AI capabilities, or your company acquired another business using a different system.
 Suddenly, you face a migration where the hardest part isn’t moving translation memories – it’s rebuilding every integration.

 I’ve seen migrations take eighteen months, not because of data complexity, but because of integration dependencies.
 The CMS connector needs reconfiguration.
 The PIM integration has to be rebuilt from scratch because the new TMS uses a different approach.
-The custom scripts that pushed content from the documentation platform?
-Those need complete rewrites.
+The custom scripts that pushed content from the documentation platform need complete rewrites.

 The cruel irony is that enterprises adopted their own TMS to escape vendor lock-in.
 Instead, they traded one form of lock-in for another.
 The integrations that make your TMS useful are the same integrations that make it painful to leave.